How a "side project" helped fast-track my promotion at Amazon

 You don't need 1000 people to read your article or attend your session; it might help one teammate and help them save 20% of their time - that's huge.

 What are some things you want to write down and teach your team?
 What kind of impact will it have on them and your own career?
-I know you probably have something you have on your mind for a long time, and I hope this article will motivate you to get started finally.
+I know you probably have something you have on your mind for a long time, and I hope this article will finally motivate you to get started.

 Daliana